yisikdemir/yisikdemir/README.md

 <img align="right" alt="Coding" width="400" src="https://media3.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif">

 <div style="text-align: justify">
-I'm a data scientist and R&D team lead with 6+ years of experience in diverse data science techniques and technologies, such as NLP, time series analysis, anomaly detection, predictive maintenance, and recommender systems.
+I'm a data scientist and R&D team lead with 6+ years of self-experienced in diverse data science techniques and technologies, such as NLP, time series analysis, anomaly detection, predictive maintenance, and recommender systems.
 I'm pursuing a Master's degree in Computer Engineering/Computer Science from Hacettepe University and have published research papers in reputable journals.
 I specialize in utilizing advanced analytical and statistical methods to extract insights from large-scale data sets and developing cutting-edge AI models to solve real-world problems.
 </div>

 <h3 align="left">Connect with me:</h3>